OPS-E2E-PPE/VBA-Docs/api/Word.OMath.md

 keywords: vbawd10.chm2691
 f1_keywords:
 - vbawd10.chm2691
-ms.prod: word
 api_name:
 - Word.OMath
 ms.assetid: 82f2f81b-e2d5-140f-bdcc-8b52b821b24d
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # OMath object (Word)

 Represents an equation. **OMath** objects are members of the **OMaths** collection.

 ## Remarks

 Use the **Add** method of the **OMaths** collection to create an equation and add it to a document, selection, or range.
 The following example creates an equation and uses the **BuildUp** method to convert the equation to professional format.

 ```vb